practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 <br/>

-If all above packages have been installed successfully, the next step is to compile and install HaskLink (HL) from sources:
+If all above packages have been installed successfully, the next steps are to download, build from sources, install and verify HaskLink (HL):

 ```
 $ git clone https://github.com/HaxeFoundation/hashlink.git